 However, past simulations of these processes and their impacts haven't always mirrored the reality of field observations, in part because such models do not take into account the lateral flow of water and transport of constituents in the subsurface.

-During a five-year monitoring of groundwater wells along the Columbia River shoreline, a team of researchers from the Pacific Northwest National Laboratory, Lawrence Berkeley National Laboratory, and Sandia National Laboratory recognized the value of observing the layers within the subsurface rather than just what happens aboveground.
-They used two open-source codes, PFLOTRAN and CLM4.5 to compare simulations to observations.
+During a five-year monitoring of groundwater wells along the Columbia River shoreline, a team of researchers from the Pacific Northwest National Laboratory (PNNL), Lawrence Berkeley National Laboratory, and Sandia National Laboratory recognized the value of observing the layers within the subsurface rather than just what happens above ground.
+They used two open-source codes, PFLOTRAN and CLM4.5, to compare simulations to observations.
 They then coupled the two models to create CP v1.0.
 The coupled-model approach allowed the research team to estimate moisture availability, for example, particularly during changes in the river stages, and to validate the new model using data from the shoreline site.

 Researcher Maoyi Huang from PNNL noted one surprise during the study: spatial resolution matters.
 The influence of river-aquifer interactions can be "seen" in shallow groundwater using coarser-resolution simulations, but it is important to refine the model resolution along river corridors that were part of this study.
 The difference, she explained, is that southeastern Washington state is situated in an arid climate zone so the team had to use finer resolutions in their study in order to capture the processes at the surface and in the subsurface within the narrow riparian zone.

-This research was supported by the U.S. Department of Energy (DOE), Office of Biological and Environmental Research (BER), as part of BER's Subsurface Biogeochemical Research Program (SBR).
-This contribution originates from the SBR Scientific Focus Area (SFA) at the Pacific Northwest National Laboratory
+This research was supported by the Subsurface Biogeochemical Research program (SBR) of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science.
+This contribution originates from the SBR Scientific Focus Area (SFA) at Pacific Northwest National Laboratory

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER